 This terrifically healthy recipe for Broccoli Salad with Walnuts and Currants calls for steamed broccoli, but you can also try recipes like this with raw florets if, like me, you’re a fan of this veggie raw.
 The same goes for this wildly popular Broccoli Salad with Almond and Chile Dressing, a super-healthful salad that brings out broccoli’s nutty side with a creamy almond dressing.
 And for a pasta salad, you can’t beat Artichoke and Broccoli Pasta Salad, packed with Mediterranean flavors and perfect for a potluck or picnic.

 Hungry for more?
-Check out the collection terrific recipes and share your favorite recipe in the comments section.
+Check out the collection of terrific recipes and share your favorite recipe in the comments section.